-Graham Partners Video on SustainabilityDonald C. Graham, of York, PA, traces his involvement in sustainability to his father, Sam Graham, who was a professor in the former School of Forestry at the U-M (1927-1961), the predecessor of today’s School of Natural Resources and Environment.
+Graham Partners Video on SustainabilityDonald C. Graham, of York, PA, traces his involvement in sustainability to his father, Sam Graham, who was a professor in the former School of Forestry at the U-M (1927-1961), the predecessor of today’s School for Environment and Sustainability.
 The senior Graham was a pioneer in what is now called environmental sustainability.

 In the 1940s and 1950s, before many environmental issues were generally recognized, Professor Graham published articles on the environmental consequences of DDT overuse and the threat of long-term water table problems.
 His son's commitment to the environment was reinforced, as an engineering student, when he recognized that his business school electives provided him with the skills to develop sustainable enterprises.